 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Make sure you hire a licensed solar installer.
-This helps ensure that the work is done correctly using the most up-to-date installation methods.
-If a solar energy system in Utah doesn't connect to the grid, the state exempts its installation from licensing requirements.
-For other jobs, solar contractors must hold license S202, a specialty classification from the Utah Division of Occupational and Professional Licensing.
+Hiring a licensed solar installer is critical.
+This ensures that the work is done correctly using current best installation practices.
+If a solar energy system in Utah doesn't use distributed generation technology, it's exempt from contractor licensing requirements.
+For other jobs, solar contractors must hold license S202, a specialty certification from the Utah Division of Occupational and Professional Licensing.

 Incentive Amount: